The Adventures of Huck Finn (2007)

 Reviewed by: Emilee Somers

-The Adventures of Huckleberry Finn has been one of my favorite sagas since grade school - the nostalgic tale of a boy, his raft and his river somehow epitomizes a wilder, simpler period in American history.
+The Adventures of Huckleberry Finn has been one of my favorite sagas since grade school—the nostalgic tale of a boy, his raft and his river somehow epitomize a wilder, simpler period in American history.
 I always regretted the lack of a definitive movie interpretation.
-While this version has its’ flaws, it is by far the most accurate and appealing adaptation I have seen, topping even Disney’s version with Elijah Wood.
+While this version has its flaws, it is the most accurate and appealing adaptation I have seen.

-Like the novel, Huck Finn deals with the bigotry that was rampant in antebellum south.
+Like the novel, Huck Finn deals with the bigotry rampant in antebellum south.
 However, Huck is a breath of fresh air, with his compassionate nature and willing self-sacrifice in helping a runaway slave.
-Though initially conditioned by the racism with which he has grown up, Huck learns to see past Jim’s color into his heart (this is what has always made him my favorite, but Tom Sawyer fans will be pleasantly surprised with the reappearance of Twain’s beloved characters).
-Though somewhat slow at points, this film struck me with the beauty of its’ music, landscape, and character.
+Though initially conditioned by the racism with which he has grown up, Huck learns to see past Jim’s color into his heart (this always made him my favorite, but the reappearance of Twain’s beloved character will pleasantly surprise fans of Tom Sawyer).
+Though slow at points, this film struck me with the beauty of its music, landscape, and character.
 Unlike the rough-and-tumble Huck of most productions, Patrick Day’s performance brings Huck to life with a depth and sensitivity that keeps him from becoming just another mischievous Tom Sawyer.
-Where other versions have fallen short in their surface interpretation of the novel, this adaptation captures the very essence of Twain’s humor, nostalgia, and social commentary.
-It is not just a boy, his raft, and his river -- it is his strength of character, his compassion, and his love for a man rejected by society that make this story the endearing epic that it is.
+Where other versions have fallen short in their surface interpretation of the novel, this adaptation captures the essence of Twain’s humor, nostalgia, and social commentary.
+It is not just a boy, his raft, and his river—it is his strength of character, his compassion, and his love for a man rejected by society that makes this story an endearing epic.

 Sexual Content: